ergo-services/ergo/docs/basics/process.md

 `act.Actor` handles the `ProcessRun` loop for you, calling your `HandleMessage` and `HandleCall` methods as messages arrive.
 This separation between the low-level interface (`gen.ProcessBehavior`) and the high-level abstraction (`act.Actor`) keeps the framework flexible while making common cases simple.

+## Timed and Periodic Messages

+Sometimes a process needs to act later, or on a schedule, rather than in response to an incoming message.
+The wrong way is to start a `time.Timer` or `time.Ticker` inside a callback: it fires on its own goroutine, outside the mailbox, and touching process state from there breaks the single-threaded guarantee.

+Instead, let the process message itself. `SendAfter` delivers a message to a target once after a delay; `SendEvery` delivers it repeatedly on a fixed period, reusing a single timer so it does not allocate on each tick.
+Both return a cancel function, and both route the message through the mailbox - it is handled in `HandleMessage` like any other, on the process's own goroutine and in order.
+The delivery options (priority, compression, network order) are captured when you schedule, not re-read on each fire.

+A `SendEvery` ticker lives as long as its owner: it stops when the process terminates or when you call its cancel function.
+A failed tick - the target is busy or already gone - does not stop it; transient failures are retried on the next period, and if you need to know that the target died, monitor it rather than infer it from a gap in ticks.

 ## Environment Variables

 Processes inherit environment variables when they spawn.
 At that moment, variables are copied from multiple sources and merged with a priority order: node variables (lowest priority), then application, then leader, then parent, then variables specified in `gen.ProcessOptions` (highest priority).
 If the same variable exists in multiple sources, the higher priority value wins.